 Conducted by Andrés Orozco-Estrada, the hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra) performs Symphonie fantastique: Épisode de la vie d’un artiste … en cinq parties (Fantastical Symphony: An Episode in the Life of an Artist, in Five Parts) Op.
 14, by the French romantic era composer Hector Berlioz.
 Recorded at the Alte Oper Frankfurt on December 12, 2014.

 The work is written in 1830 and first performed in the same year at the Paris Conservatoire.
-It is a program symphony (1) and an important piece of the early Romantic period.
+It is a program symphony (see notes 1) and an important piece of the early Romantic period.

 American composer and conductor Leonard Bernstein described the symphony as the first musical expedition into psychedelia because of its hallucinatory and dream-like nature, and because history suggests Berlioz composed at least a portion of it under the influence of opium.
 According to Bernstein, “Berlioz tells it like it is.
 You take a trip, you wind up screaming at your own funeral”.